- Your State

 As you know, most children in Wisconsin (and in America) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 Did you know that, on average, Wisconsin spends $12,598 per public school student each year?

 Wisconsin has restricted open enrollment for public school.
 Open enrollment refers to whether parents can choose to send their child to any public school in Wisconsin, regardless of where they live or where the school is located.
-Based on Wisconsin’s laws, a parent may or may not be able to choose a traditional public school in another district, so you should check with your local school district to learn if this is available for you.
+Based on Wisconsin’s laws, a parent may or may not be able to choose a traditional public school in another district.
+In some cases, families can participate in open enrollment within a district as well.
+You should check with your local school district to learn if these options are available for you.

 If open enrollment is an option for you, you can visit multiple public schools in your area and discover which is the best fit for your family.
 Traditional public schools aren’t all the same: They may differ in learning methods and one may just “feel different” than another to you.
 You can learn more about public schools in your state here: Wisconsin’s Department of Education.

 Another public school choice for Wisconsin families are charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they are allowed extra freedom to innovate with curriculum and learning methods and held accountable to authorizing bodies for results.